jaredevans/Easy-Transcribe-Video/README.md

 ## ❤️ Why This Exists

-Many videos — especially older or foreign-language content — don’t have subtitles.
+Many videos don’t have subtitles.
 This tool makes it easy for **anyone**, especially Deaf people, to **generate their own accurate subtitles** quickly and for free, entirely on their Mac.